Aarception/Mo-information-security-portfolio/README.md

 Disclaimer: While RDA is attributable; it is not attributed.

+I hawe reeceived no indication that resolution is in sight nor is even a priority.
+As such, while the month of observation is still valid, I will start proceeding with regulatory submission as relevant.

 ---

 This repository contains incident‑driven cybersecurity case studies, penetration‑testing workflows, and reproducible technical labs.